quic/wos-ai-plugins/README.md

 # AI Plugins for Windows on Snapdragon: Enhancing Applications with On-Device AI

 Welcome to our repository!
 Here, we provide a collection of AI plugins specifically designed for Windows on Snapdragon applications.
-These plugins are developed using the [Qualcomm Neural Processing SDK for AI (QNN)](https://www.qualcomm.com/developer/software/neural-processing-sdk-for-ai).
+These plugins are developed using the [Qualcomm AI Engine Direct SDK (QNN)](https://www.qualcomm.com/developer/software/qualcomm-ai-engine-direct-sdk).

 ## Key Features